PlayTensor/playtensor.github.io/manual/survival/index.md

 nav_order: 2
 ---

-Survival is the randomized gauntlet "roguelite" game mode.
+Survival is the randomized gauntlet game mode.
+The objective is to clear as many floors as possible in a single Survival run.

 Meta-inventory Tokens obtained from Survival can be used to purchase cosmetic rewards in the Profile section.